2 semesters – 3 periods – (AM Only)

 Grades Eligible – 11, 12 Grade

-Prerequisites - students must be enrolled in or have completed a college preparatory sequence of math courses (at least Algebra 1 or Algebra B in Grade 9, Geometry in Grade 10, and Algebra II in Grade 11) and be interested in the field of engineering
+Prerequisites - Students must be enrolled in or have completed a college preparatory sequence of math courses (at least Algebra 1 or Algebra B in Grade 9, Geometry in Grade 10, and Algebra II in Grade 11) and be interested in the field of engineering.

 This block will include:

-Intro to Engineering Design – In this course students use a problem-solving model to improve existing products and invent new ones.
+Intro to Engineering Design – In this course, students use a problem-solving model to improve existing products and invent new ones.
 They learn how to apply this model to solve problems in and out of the classroom.
 Using sophisticated three-dimensional modeling software, students communicate the details of the products.
 Emphasis is placed on analyzing potential solutions and communicating ideas to others.

-Principles of Engineering - This introductory course explores the wide variety of careers in engineering and technology and covers various technology systems and manufacturing processes.
+Principles of Engineering - This introductory course explores a wide variety of careers in engineering and technology and covers various technology systems and manufacturing processes.
 Using activities, projects, and problems, students learn firsthand how engineers and technicians use math, science, and technology in an engineering problem-solving process to benefit people.
 The course also addresses concerns about social and political consequences and technological change.

 2 semesters – 3 periods (PM Only)

 Prerequisites – completion of Pre-Engineering Block I and instructor approval

 Pre-Engineering Block II is offered during the afternoon CTC block.
 This course will continue to offer students project-based, hands-on experience to teach students the key elements and skills of engineering and technology-based careers by immersing them in rigorous engineering problems.